sharetribe/flex-docs/src/docs/flex-cli/edit-transaction-process-with-flex-cli/index.md

 commission is calculated by an action named `:action/calculate-tx-provider-commission` (or `:action/calculate-tx-customer-commission` if customer commission is in use).
-In a default `:preauth-nightly-booking` process, the commission in calculated in transitions `:transition/request-payment` and `:transition/request-payment-after-enquiry`.
+In a `:preauth-nightly-booking` process, the commission in calculated in transitions `:transition/request-payment` and `:transition/request-payment-after-enquiry`.